certifaction/cli/README.md

 >GET /ping
 >```
 >#### Description
->Return success if the API is running
+>Returns success if the API is running.
 >#### Authenticated
 >No
 >#### Query parameters